Park Committee

 Mirrormont Park is owned by King County Department of Natural Resources and Parks and is maintained in cooperation with the MCA.

-King County mows the grass, clears the trails, cleans up storm damage, and collects garbage.
+King County mows the grass, cleans up storm damage, and collects garbage.

 In 2005, the MCA signed an agreement to develop and maintain the park with what came to be known as Community Partnership and Grant funds.
+Since then, more onus for maintaining the park has fallen on the MCA Park Committee.
 The MCA Park Committee members are stewards of the park who strive to mediate the needs of the community with King County, and make improvements such as installing benches and tables.
-Mirrormont volunteers spread chips on trails, trim overgrowth from paths, remove invasive weeds and replace them with native plants.
+Mirrormont volunteers spread chips/gravel on trails, trim overgrowth and fallen debris from paths, remove invasive weeds and replace them with native plants.
+They also re-supply the dog poop bag kiosks.

 For more information contact park@mirrormont.org